takirala/dcos-docs-site/pages/1.13/tutorials/dcos-101/first-package/index.md

     ssh <agent-node-ip> -l <authorized-user>
     ```

-    You can also use dcos task to look up the Mesos ID for the Redis service, then open a secure shell using a command similar to the following:
+    You can also use `dcos task` to look up the Mesos ID for the Redis service, then open a secure shell using a command similar to the following:

     ```bash
     dcos node ssh --master-proxy --mesos-id=dedbb786-feb7-47f2-ae69-27bf86ba53fb-S0
     ```

+    If you are prompted to confirm connecting to the host, type `yes`.

 1. List the Docker containers to get the `ContainerID` for the container running the Redis service by running the following command: